-In the future we may continue to experience pandemic related challenges with respect to obtaining and manufacturing a sufficient amount of supplies, raw materials, and finished product to meet our need for commercial and clinical product supply.
+In the future we may continue to experience pandemic-related challenges with respect to obtaining and manufacturing a sufficient amount of supplies, raw materials, and finished product to meet our need for commercial and clinical product supply.
 If we or any of our suppliers or manufacturers are adversely impacted by the pandemic or the restrictions resulting from the outbreak, if they or we cannot obtain the necessary supplies, or if third parties need to prioritize other products or customers over us, including under the Defense Production Act, we may experience future delays or disruptions in our supply chain, which could have a material and adverse impact on our business.
 Moreover, we, our suppliers, and any third-party manufacturers may also need to implement measures and changes, or deviate from typical requirements, because of the pandemic that may otherwise adversely impact our supply chains or the quality of the resulting products or supplies.
-Depending on the change, we may need to obtain FDA pre-approval or otherwise provide FDA with a notification of the change.
+Depending on the change, we may need to obtain FDA pre-approval or otherwise provide the FDA with a notification of the change.

 To the extent that we or our partners are conducting clinical trials, the pandemic could cause delays or disruptions in these or future development programs.
 By example, the pandemic may result in slower enrollment, the need to suspend enrollment into studies, patient withdrawals, postponement of planned clinical or preclinical studies, redirection of site resources from studies, study modification, suspension, or termination, the introduction of remote study procedures and modified informed consent procedures, study site changes, direct delivery of investigational products to patient homes requiring state licensing, study deviations or noncompliance, and changes or delays in site monitoring.
 The foregoing may require that we consult with relevant review and ethics committees, IRBs, and the FDA.
 The foregoing may also impact the integrity of our study data.
 The effects of the COVID-19 pandemic may also increase the need for clinical trial patient monitoring and regulatory reporting of adverse effects.
 The pandemic could further impact our ability to interact with the FDA or other regulatory authorities and may result in delays in the conduct of inspections or review of pending applications or submissions.
 During the second quarter of 2021, we were notified by the FDA that our submission for the approval of our in-house fill-finish process utilizing our Vanrx SA25 Workcell aseptic filling machine will require a site inspection, either in person or virtually.
-Taking into account ongoing travel restrictions resulting from the pandemic, we believe the inspection could be completed before the end of the fourth quarter of 2021, however we cannot provide any assurances as to the timing of such an inspection or the timing of when the FDA may adjust its restrictions due to COVID-19.
-Due to the potential impact of the COVID-19 outbreak on clinical trials, drug development, and manufacturing, FDA issued a number of guidances specifically concerning COVID-19, including guidances with respect to blood and blood components.
+Although the inspection was completed in July of 2021, the FDA's review of our regulatory filing with respect to our in-house fill-finish process and new aseptic filling machine remains ongoing.
+Although we anticipate receiving regulatory approval of this submission in the second half of 2021, no assurances can be provided as to the timing for completion of this FDA review or any other regulatory submissions or applications that may be impacted by restrictions related to COVID-19 or other circumstances unknown to us presently or that are out of our direct control.
+Due to the potential impact of the COVID-19 outbreak on clinical trials, drug development, and manufacturing, the FDA issued a number of guidances specifically concerning COVID-19, including guidances with respect to blood and blood components.
+The FDA's guidance is continually evolving.